Data-Driven Optimization: How The Moneyball Method Can Grow Revenue

 Data is produced by scientific means.
 That’s why academics like Mark are the best interpreters of that data.
 They’re schooled in the scientific method.

-That means I must either hire a data scientist or learn to approach the analytical part of business with the demeanor of a math major.
+That means I must either hire a data scientist or learn to approach the analytical part of the business with the demeanour of a math major.

 Turns out that it’s not that difficult to get started.
 This brings us to the most important aspect, that is, the scientific approach to growth.

 You’re probably already familiar with the components of the scientific method.
 Here’s one way of describing it: